tebeso/local-packagist/README.md

 id -u && id -g
 ```

-3. Update the `.env` file with your IDs:
+3. Update the `.env` file with your IDs and optionally configure the port:

 ```
 USER_ID=your_user_id
 GROUP_ID=your_group_id
+PORT=9000  # Change this if you want to use a different port
 ```

 4. Restart the container: